Training will start on Sunday 14th September 2025 as Junior Club Day is Sunday 7th September

 Gum Shields

-As a coach I strongly advise that all players wear a gum shield that fits at all times during training and matches.
-Contrary to popular belief, it is not an ACTUAL requirement and I can’t enforce it.
+As coaches we strongly advise that all players wear a gum shield that fits at all times during training and matches.
+Contrary to popular belief, it is not an ACTUAL requirement and we can’t enforce it.
 An ill fitting gum shield however will be more trouble than no gum shield because it will fall out and players will just chew it.

 Buy the correct size (Junior for most kids) and follow the fitting instructions – most require being moulded in hot water and ‘sucked and bitten’ in place in the mouth.
-I still see kids with adult gum shields in their mouths and guess what?
-They don’t fit so the kids slide them around and chew them.
 They are readily available at sports direct or online at Amazon and all other sports retailers.
 If you child struggles with keeping a regular gum shield in then the Sisu range are worth looking at.
 They take a few goes to get the fit right, but you can reshape them in hot water.
 Once fitted they don’t come out unless you ‘clip’ them out with a finger nail.
 They also allow you to talk, breathe and drink with them in.
-I use mine for both Hockey and Roller Derby and it’s never let me down and Sunny, my youngest (a gum shield chewer) swears by his too.
-They do come in youth sizes.

 Astro (training) Shoes